Understand UKCA and apply it correctly to your products

 Where does the UKCA apply?

-UKCA applies to all goods sold in England, Scotland and Wales.
-The situation in Northern Ireland (also part of Great Britain) is in transition as the "trade boundary" runs along a line in the Irish Sea between England and Ireland.
-In order to market goods in Northern Ireland, both an UKNI mark and the EU CE mark must be obtained and affixed.
+The UKCA applies to all goods sold in England, Scotland and Wales.
+The situation in Northern Ireland (also part of the UK) is in transition as the "trade border" runs along a line in the Irish Sea between England and Ireland.
+In order to market goods in Northern Ireland, both a UKNI mark and the EU CE mark must be obtained and affixed.

 When does the UKCA apply?